ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/radiation.rst

 ..
 [Pausch2018]
        Pausch, R., Debus, A., Huebl, A. at al.
-       *Quantitatively consistent computation of coherent and incoherent radiation in particle-in-cell codes—A general form factor formalism for macro-particles*
+       *Quantitatively consistent computation of coherent and incoherent radiation in particle-in-cell codes — A general form factor formalism for macro-particles*
        Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, 909, 419–422 (2018) https://doi.org/10.1016/j.nima.2018.02.020